 Let’s dive into 10 great options for a long weekend overseas, which we think will cater to the tropical travellers, the food lovers, and the adventure junkies alike.

 Tropical destinations for the long weekend

 New Caledonia’s capital is a buzzing cultural melting pot in a serene tropical setting.
 Whether you prefer to cruise its crystalline waters, or to spend big on high-fashion, Noumea is the perfect long weekend escape that will appeal to all tastes.
 Best of all?
 It’s just a three-hour flight from Australia’s east coast.

 But Noumea’s main drawcard is its natural splendour.
 The city is poised on a peninsula that juts into the sea, creating scenic bays, white-sand beaches and more than a few hidden gems for the adventurous.
 The Baie des Citrons is the most popular beach in town and lies just 10 minutes from the city centre.
 Laze in the gentle surf, soak up the sun and refresh with a sunset cocktail.
 For the snorkellers, nearby Duck Island is suitable for all levels of experience.

 There is no visa required for Australians staying in New Caledonia for less than three months.
-If you’re visiting for just two days, you may be eligible to get travel insurance from as little as $15*.

 2. Honiara, Solomon Islands